Problems with Australian mobile phone

 Calling overseas - Skype

 Anytime that I'd make a call overseas to family back home I'd just use Skype.
 It's much cheaper and easier to use and you don't have to worry about if accepting calls on your mobile phone will cost you alot of credit.
 Also I only started using Skype alot when I went on this trip after I saw alot of backpackers using it to call home.
+Basically all you need is to download the program Skype and set up an account.

 - You can buy credits with Skype e.g. AU$16 or $40 to allow you to call cell phones and landlines